-- a.
-An officer may use deadly force to protect the officer or others from what the officer reasonably believes is an immediate threat of serious physical injury or death. - b.
-An officer may use deadly force to stop a subject when the officer has probable cause to believe that the individual has committed, or intends to commit, a felony involving the infliction or threatened infliction of serious bodily injury or death, and the officer reasonably believes that there is an immediate threat of serious bodily injury or death to any other person if the individual is not immediately apprehended.
+- (a) An officer may use deadly force to protect the officer or others from what the officer reasonably believes is an immediate threat of serious physical injury or death. - (b) An officer may use deadly force to stop a fleeing subject when the officer has probable cause to believe that the individual has committed, or intends to commit, a felony involving the infliction or threatened infliction of serious bodily injury or death, and the officer reasonably believes that there is an immediate threat of serious bodily injury or death to any other person if the individual is not immediately apprehended.
 Under such circumstances, a verbal warning should precede the use of deadly force, where feasible.

-However, an officer shall not use deadly force against a person whose actions are a threat solely to themselves or property.
+However, an officer shall not use deadly force against a person whose actions are a threat solely to themself or property unless the person poses an immediate danger of death or serious physical injury to the officer or others in close proximity.